syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Overview.md

 # Overview

-The Tabbed form is used to display tabbed user interface.
-Users can add any number of tabs and each tab can contain any number of controls.
-The tabs can be load into form's title bar or displayed just below the title bar.
+The tabbed form is used to display tabbed user interface.
+Users can add any number of tabs, and each tab can contain any number of controls.
+The tabs can be loaded into form's title bar or the tabs can be displayed below the title bar.

 ## Key features

-Following are the key features of the SfTabbedForm:
+SfTabbedForm provides the following key features:

-* Easy to navigate through the tabs.
+* Provides easy navigation through the tabs.
-* Image can be added to the tabs for intuitive user interface.
+* Adds images to the tabs for intuitive user interface.
-* Close the tabs using close button in tab header.
+* Closes the tabs using the close button in tab header.
-* Customize the appearance of the tabs.
+* Customizes the appearance of the tabs.
 * Customizes the appearance of the title bar.
-* Smooth scrolling behavior even when tabs overflow onto the tab panel.
+* Provides smooth scrolling experience even when tabs overflow into the tab panel.